hgohil2805/CTCI/README.md

 - Valid Perfect Square
   Given a positive integer num, write a function which returns True if num is a perfect square else False.

+- Spiral Matrix
+  Given an integer n, generate a square matrix filled with elements from 1 to n2 in spiral order.